 What was previously Northwestern Lake just after the blast

-For the next 3 hours, excited kayakers, rafters, conservationists, guides, writers, lawyers, teachers, doctors and more watched the river evolve.
+For the next 3 hours, excited kayakers, rafters, conservationists, guides, writers, lawyers, teachers, doctors, and more watched the river evolve.

-November-December, 2011 – We watched closely as the river changed.
+We watched closely as the river changed.

 Northwestern Lake take-out was closed; wood bridge pilings embedded in the sediment presented a hazard to river users.
 PacifiCorp and JR Merit maintained the closure until the pilings could be removed.